khulnasoft/devkit/README.md

 #### Color Output Controls

 `buildctl` has support for modifying the colors that are used to output information to the terminal.
-You can set the environment variable `BUILDKIT_COLORS` to something like `run=green:warning=yellow:error=red:cancel=255,165,0` to set the colors that you would like to use.
+You can set the environment variable `DEVKIT_COLORS` to something like `run=green:warning=yellow:error=red:cancel=255,165,0` to set the colors that you would like to use.
 Setting `NO_COLOR` to anything will disable any colorized output as recommended by [no-color.org](https://no-color.org/).

 Parsing errors will be reported but ignored.
 This will result in default color values being used where needed.

 - [The list of pre-defined colors](https://github.com/khulnasoft/devkit/blob/master/util/progress/progressui/colors.go).

 #### Number of log lines (for active steps in tty mode)
-You can change how many log lines are visible for active steps in tty mode by setting `BUILDKIT_TTY_LOG_LINES` to a number (default: 6).
+You can change how many log lines are visible for active steps in tty mode by setting `DEVKIT_TTY_LOG_LINES` to a number (default: 6).

 ## Contributing

-Want to contribute to BuildKit?
+Want to contribute to DevKit?
 Awesome!
 You can find information about contributing to this project in the [CONTRIBUTING.md](/.github/CONTRIBUTING.md)